Unravelling the formation of the first supermassive black holes with the SKA pulsar timing array: Gravitational wave constraints on supermassive black holes

 \section{Gravitational wave constraints on supermassive black holes}

-The expected sensitivity of SKA PTA, as a function of the observed frequency, is shown by the blue curve in Fig. \ref{fig:hvsfska}, derived from the estimates of \citet{garcia2021}.
-Typically, the three observables, strain $h$, frequency $f_{\rm obs}$ and the gravitational wave decay timescale $t_{\rm gw, obs}$ may be measurable in the PTA survey.
+The expected sensitivity of SKA PTA, as a function of the observed frequency, is shown by the blue curve in Fig. \ref{fig:hvsfska}, derived from the estimates of \citet{garcia2021} { which are based upon a nominal sensitivity level of $10^{-16} - 10^{-17}$ at the reference frequency of 1 yr$^{-1}$.
+This curve assumes 50 pulsars timed every two weeks for 20 years with a root-mean-square error in each timing residual of $30\;{\rm ns}$ from \citet{moore2015}. } Typically, the three observables, strain $h$, frequency $f_{\rm obs}$ and the gravitational wave decay timescale $t_{\rm gw, obs}$ may be measurable in the PTA survey.
 For an SMBH binary of masses $M_1$ and $M_2$ (assumed to be less than or equal to $M_1$) with a separation of $a$, and located at redshift $z$, the strain and observed frequency are expressible as:

 In the above equations, $\mathcal{M}_{\rm obs}$ denotes the observed chirp mass, defined by $\mathcal{M}_{\rm obs} = (M_1 M_2)^{3/5} (1+z)/(M_1 + M_2)^{1/5}$ and $d_L$ is the luminosity distance to redshift $z$.